aryadaroui/LTspice-Data-Export/README.md

 ## How to use

 **Just run the script in your terminal and drag and drop the LTspice data `.txt`.
+The `.tsv`	 file will be created at the original directory.**

+Optionally, you can output as a `.csv`  and/or scientific notation with the ` -c` and `-s` flags switches respectively.

-The `.tsv`	 file will be created at the original directory.** You will need Python 3 or above and a GNU/Linux or macOS computer.
+You will need Python 3 or above and a GNU/Linux or macOS computer.
 If you're using windows, I think it's only the `    os.system('clear')` commands that are incompatible.
 You can just copy paste the rest as you need.

 Now you can properly analyze the waveform or just make pretty charts for your documents.

 ![](https://raw.githubusercontent.com/aryadee/LTspice-Data-Export/master/Images/Report.png)

-### Next features
+### Next features that I'll make as I need them

--   [ ] Add options for exporting as CSV and/or using scientific notation.
+-   [x] Add options for exporting as CSV and/or using scientific notation.
 -   [ ] Handle other unit types, not just AC voltage and frequency
+-   [ ] Proper error handling.
+This is a very simple program so this is not very important
+-   [ ] Do data extraction with regex (for practice of course)